 Non-Allowed area: Area where the UE is allowed to initiate Registration procedure but no other communication as specified in clause 5.3.2.3.

+Non-Public Network: The definition in TS 22.261 [2] applies.

+Non-Public Network RAN: an NG-RAN deployed by a Non-Public Network.

 Non-Seamless Non-3GPP offload: The offload of user plane traffic via non-3GPP access without traversing either N3IWF or UPF.

 PDU Connectivity Service: A service that provides exchange of PDUs between a UE and a Data Network.